Transformation of Organizational Models

 - help arts organizations transform the way they work in order to address challenges, seize opportunities and adapt to a networked and connected environment.

 Applicants may request a grant for a single- or multi-phase initiative.

 Initiatives for which the objectives, timelines and expected results are clearly set out.

-Initiatives for which the objectives and intentions are clearly established and require an iterative approach to achieve desired results.
+Multi-phase initiatives for which the objectives, timelines and expected results are clearly identified, and that require an iterative approach.

 Individuals who are Deaf or who have disabilities, including those living with mental illness, and require accommodation at any stage of the application process may be eligible for additional assistance.

 Create an account and submit one or more profile(s) for validation at least 30 days before you want to apply

 This component supports both small-scale activities with short timelines and longer-term complex initiatives.
 Eligible activities include, but are not limited to, initiatives that: